 Moments later, his need was sated and he walked quietly back across the saloon toward his quarters, his feet padding gently on the soft carpeting.
 Just as he approached his door, he paused to listen.
 The large open room was as silent as a museum, except for a faint sound to his right.

 Tilting an ear to identify and locate the sound, Jon stepped lightly toward the next room.
 He stopped beside the door and noted that it was slightly ajar.
-Unless he was mistaken, he was sure what he heard was the sound of a housemate quietly crying.
+Unless he was mistaken, he was sure what he heard was the sound of soft crying.

 He did not want to wake the others by knocking, so he pushed the panel open a little more and called out in a whisper.
 “Kristen?”

 There was a brief sob, half choked off at the sound of her name, but then the darkened room fell silent.
 “Kristen,” he whispered again, “are you okay?”